Which endpoints are available in the Altmetric Explorer API?

 The Attention Summary endpoint gives you access to the aggregated attention data for research outputs matching your query.
 For example, a journal editor can use this endpoint to collect aggregated attention over time for their publications.

-The Demographics endpoint gives you access to aggregated location data from Twitter ("tweet"), Facebook ("fbwall"), news ("msm"), and policy ("policy") mentions.
+The Demographics endpoint gives you access to aggregated location data from X/Twitter ("tweet"), Facebook ("fbwall"), news ("msm"), and policy ("policy") mentions.
 You can choose which one you want to see using the "filter[filter]" query parameter.
-If you don't specify a source, you'll see Twitter demographics by default.
+If you don't specify a source, you'll see X/Twitter demographics by default.
 For example, a university department can use the Altmetric Explorer API to obtain the Demographics data for the attention associated with their research outputs, and then subsequently use the data to build custom maps.
+Within the API X data is still named as Twitter but this will be updated in the near future

 The Mentions endpoint gives you access to all of the individual mentions of the research outputs in your search.
 For example, a librarian can use the Altmetric Explorer API to display the most recent policy mentions for their institution’s research outputs.